yatesra/100-days-of-code/New-100-days-log-4-22.md

 **Thoughts**: I felt like I had maybe 2 connections when I had problems with my code.
 I'm almost glad it didn't work the first time because then I had to hunt for what was wrong and that forced me to get familiar with the code, especially js.

 **Link to work:** [Whac-a-mole](https://github.com/yatesra/JS-Practice-Whac-a-Mole)

+### Day 3: April 27, 2022

+**Today's Progress**: Switched it up and practiced a different project from the Ania Kubrow JS games series.
+This one was rock paper scissors and it went better than WAM but still buggy.

+**Thoughts**: Was able to recognize more errors quicker today.

+**Link to work:**